-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 3-day boating expedition to document the Florida Remote Spot.
 This is our first state Remote Spot documented as part of Project Remote.

 Ryan’s account of the first half of the trip:

 Can three people and a little baby do an epic wilderness excursion into one of the remotest locations in Lower 48 United States?
 We are going to find out.
 Rebecca and I had always enjoyed spending the New Years holiday doing something unconventional and outdoors.
 This time, we are doing something grand with our 10-month old nursing baby girl in our arms, because we just aren’t willing to give up outdoor activities just because we are the newest parents on the block.
 All too often, new parents give up their normal lives for many years as they work hard to raise kids.
 We don’t want to give up on camping, hiking, and the great outdoors…In fact, parenthood is a greater reason to continue living large outdoors…As a bonus, today, we also are accompanied by and our great friend Steve A. Johnson (a.k.a “SAJ”) on this maiden voyage of our newly conceived “Project Remote.”

 The Florida Mainland Remote Spot is located along the Southwest Florida coastline within the Marjorie Stoneman Douglas Wilderness Area of Everglades National Park.
 This area is famously remote and is referred to as the Ten Thousand Islands.

 In our first round of Remote Spot calculations we decided to exclude islands from the definition of “remote” and just consider the mainland of coastal states.
 Months later, we would have a change of heart, but for now we were going remote on Mainland Florida.